 - 1. After a processor write cycle to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2.
-If the OC/E bit is not set, the OCMPi pin is a general I/O port and the OLVLi bit will not appear when a match is found but an interrupt could be generated if the OCIE bit is set. - 3.
-When the timer clock is f{CPU}/2, OCFi and OCMPi are set while the counter value equals the OC/R register value (see Figure 47 on page 75).
+If the OCiE bit is not set, the OCMPi pin is a general I/O port and the OLVLi bit will not appear when a match is found but an interrupt could be generated if the OCIE bit is set. - When the timer clock is f{CPU}/2, OCFi and OCMPi are set while the counter value equals the OCiR register value (see Figure 49 on page 78).
 This behaviour is the same in OPM or PWM mode.
-When the timer clock is f{CPU}/4, f{CPU}/8 or in external clock mode, OCFi and OCMPi are set while the counter value equals the OC/P radius.

-while the counter value equals the OCiR register value plus 1 (see Figure 48 on page 75).

-- The output compare functions can be used both for generating external events on the OCMPi pins even if the input capture mode is also used. - 5.
+When the timer clock is f{CPU}/4, f{CPU}/8 or in external clock mode, OCFi and OCMPi are set while the counter value equals the OCiR regis- - ter value plus 1 (see Figure 50 on page 78).
+4. The output compare functions can be used both for generating external events on the OCMPi pins even if the input capture mode is also used. - 5.
 The value in the 16-bit OCiR register and the OLVi bit should be changed after each successful comparison in order to control an output waveform or establish a new elapsed timeout.

-Figure 46.
+Figure 48.
 Output Compare Block Diagram